 Cosplays are often worn to conventions and parties, and so the wigs are bound to get dirty after being worn all day.
 It helps to know that with a synthetic wig, you can wash it and wear it again without having to restyle it.

-Natural wigs can be styled with heating tools and are generally easier to style (that is, if you know anything about styling hair).
+Human Hair wigs can be styled with heating tools and are generally easier to style (that is, if you know anything about styling hair).

 On the other hand, most synthetic wigs are quite sensitive to heat.
 You can buy heat-resistant synthetic wigs, though.
 If you’re willing to pay a bit extra for them.